 - Transparent assessment and feedback processes.

 Promoting the MRC BNDU’s ability to recruit and develop individuals of outstanding talent is a key priority for us.
-We offer instruction and mentoring in a wide range of neuroscientific concepts, disciplines and technologies, including anatomy, electrophysiology (in vivo and in vitro), optogenetics, behavioural analyses, computational modelling and experimental medicine.
-In capitalising on the excellent calibre of our Programme Leaders, and a strong local scientific, administrative and pastoral infrastructure, the MRC BNDU is well placed to make important contributions to the nurturing of the next generation of research leaders for the UK and abroad.
+We offer instruction and mentoring in a wide range of neuroscientific concepts, disciplines and technologies, including anatomy, electrophysiology (in vivo and ex vivo), optogenetics, behavioural analyses, computational modelling and experimental medicine.
+In capitalising on the excellent calibre of our Group Leaders, and a strong local scientific, administrative and pastoral infrastructure, the MRC BNDU is well placed to make important contributions to the nurturing of the next generation of research leaders for the UK and abroad.
 In fulfilment of the our unique expertise and positioning, special focus is brought to bear on us building national capacity in the MRC Skill Priorities of in vivo physiology and quantitative skills (e.g. computation, systems biology and neuroinformatics).
 In addition, we advance Interdisciplinary Strategic Skills through the combination of complementary non-clinical and clinical research Programmes within the same Unit.
-For example, the MRC BNDU is especially well suited to offering opportunities in: (1) the training of medical students and qualified clinicians in fundamental ‘benchside’ neuroscience research methods and concepts; (2) clinical lab placements for non-clinical students; and (3) the training of students in computational modelling and neuroinformatics as applied to clinical research projects.
-Our unique research environment is further strengthened by our collaborative links with the medical devices industry.
+For example, the MRC BNDU is especially well suited to offering opportunities in: (1) the training of medical students and qualified clinicians in fundamental ‘benchside’ neuroscience research methods and concepts; (2) clinical lab placements for non-clinical students; and (3) the training of students in computational modelling and neuroinformatics.
+Our unique research environment is further strengthened by our collaborative links with the medical devices and pharmaceuticals industries.
 To find out more about the research-based and other positions currently on offer at the MRC BNDU, please visit our Vacancies page.

 The MRC BNDU is committed to “translating” scientific discoveries and technological advancements in a way that can be used by industry, policy makers and healthcare professionals to deliver tangible improvements to human health.
 The core objectives of the MRC BNDU’s Knowledge Exchange and Transfer Strategy are to: